R0NIN-6/Ravenshield_EliteCT/Guides/Ravenshield_File_Types.md

 ## Configuration Files
     Hint: Set the language in Notepad++ to 'INI File' to enable highlighted text in .INI, .INT, and .MOD files.
 1. *INI*
-- A common format for configuration settings of a program or service.
+- INI is a common format for configuration settings of a program or service.
 Sections are divided by headings, and listed in key-value pairs.
 Comments start with `;`.
 - Here is what Ravenshield.ini, one of the main configuration files, looks like.
 ![Ravenshield.ini](../Images/INI1.PNG)